 McKinney's gently rolling hills, tree-lined neighborhoods, historic downtown and beautiful parks give the city a quaint, small-town feel, quite different from the metroplex's urban sprawl.

-The friendly charm and comfortable pace belies the fact that McKinney, with a population of more than 168,000 people, is one of the fastest-growing cities in America.
+The friendly charm and comfortable pace belies the fact that McKinney, with a population of 180,000 people, is one of the fastest-growing cities in America.
 Learn more in the McKinney Brochure